Vegetarian for Life

 So, where does that leave us?
 I’d like to see something akin to a vegetarian retirement village or community with additional care home facilities available, similar to those provided by Richmond Villages.
 This would almost certainly need the financial backing of a wealthy vegetarian or vegan entrepreneur, so it’s probably just a pipe dream of mine.
 In any case, would older vegetarians and vegans be prepared to leave friends and family behind and relocate to another part of the country?
 Maybe not, but if it worked (for a while at least) in the late twentieth century, when there were many fewer vegetarians and vegans than there are now, we should at least explore the possibility.
 What do other VfL supporters think?

-Comment from Diane Moreton, Chair of Vegetarian for Life:
+Comment from Dr Barbara Sharp, Chair of Vegetarian for Life:

 Comments